-The Festival is free to attend.
-However we ask everyone to bring a donation of food or money for the Community Food Bank of Southern Arizona.
+We ask everyone to bring a donation of food or money for the Community Food Bank of Southern Arizona.

-Most needed items for 2015:
+Most needed items:

-In 2013 over $18,000 and 43,336 pounds of food were donated to the Food Bank through the Festival of Lights.
+In 2022, the Tucson community donated $57,336 and 42,016 pounds of food to the Food Bank during the Festival of Lights.

 In 1949 CB Richards created a cooperative water company and a modern residential development north of what was Tucson at the time.
 By 1957 all but 19 of the 257 original lots had been developed.